Your Local Speech Therapy Experts in Prosper, TX

 Client Testimonials

 My family and I are so thankful that we found Ms. Tesia!
-Before her, we were desperately searching for a Korean speaking speech therapist in Dallas with no luck.
-As our household only speaks Korean, it was difficult to find someone who could understand our language.
+Before her, we were desperately searching for a Korean speaking speech therapist in Frisco with no luck.
+As our household only speaks Korean, it was difficult to find Someone who could understand our language.
 But with Ms. Tesia’s fluent Korean, she has been able to help my child make great improvement in his speech development.
-We are truly grateful for her help!
+We are truly grateful for her help!!

-When my daughter was 7 years old, she had a lisp.
-She was incredibly self-conscious about speaking around her friends and people and it broke my heart to see her struggle with it.
-That’s when I found Tesia, who was an amazing Speech Pathologist.
-With Tesia’s guidance, my daughter quickly improved and now speaks confidently.
-We are so grateful for Tesia!
+At 7, my daughter had a lisp.
+She was incredibly self-conscious about speaking around her friends and it broke my heart to see her struggle with it.
+That’s when I found Ms. Tesia, who is an amazing Speech Pathologist.
+With her guidance, my daughter quickly improved and now speaks confidently.
+We are so grateful for Jars of Play!!

 Are You Ready To Get Started?